US LLC Cost for Non-Residents: $297 to $6,400 Breakdown (2026)

-Forming a US LLC from outside the United States costs between $297 and $500 in formation fees alone.
-But the formation fee is the smallest part of the total cost.
+Forming a US LLC from outside the United States costs between $297 and $500 in formation fees alone — but the formation fee is the smallest part of the total cost.
+According to the US Small Business Administration, LLC formation costs vary by state and can include filing fees, publication requirements, and ongoing compliance obligations.
 State fees, registered agent renewals, Form 5472 compliance, and bookkeeping add $700 to $2,500 per year in ongoing obligations.
 A founder who budgets only for the formation fee will be surprised within twelve months.

-I formed my first US entity in 2007 and have operated cross-border structures between the US and China for nearly two decades.
+I formed my first US entity in 2007 and have run cross-border structures between the US and China for nearly two decades.
 The numbers below come from actual invoices, not pricing pages.

-The formation fee creates the entity.
-It files the articles of organization with the state, obtains an EIN from the IRS, sets up a registered agent, and provides an operating agreement template.
+The formation fee creates the entity -- articles of organization, EIN, registered agent, operating agreement template.
 That is where the formation service's work ends.

 | Cost component | Stripe Atlas | Firstbase | Doola | DIY |